danglies007/futureworld_undrstnd/scan_sources/src/scan_sources/notes.md

 * [ ] Convert interim files for audit
 * [ ] Sort out custom scrape tool llm defaults
 * [ ] Check LLM temperature for scrape
+* [ ] Some challenges with Futurists as thier content is a bit patchy and click-bait like

 #### Improve (new features)